-As an AllTrails member you can create your own maps using either a desktop or laptop computer with our free map creation tool.
+As an AllTrails member, you can create your own custom maps using either a desktop or laptop computer with our free map creation tool.

 We completely rebuilt the routing engine that powers this tool to make it easier than ever to choose the right path based on your activity, helping you spend less time planning and more time out on the trail.